Ming888/TrilinosInstallation/README_MingGong.txt

-Note: One needs to go to the trilinos-TPLs folder under folder trilinos to edit or run netcdf-c-4.3.1.1-configure to install netcdf before one come back to the trilinos-dev folder to install trilinos. --Ming Gong
+Note: One needs to go to the trilinos-TPLs folder which should be created under trilinos to edit or run netcdf-c-4.3.1.1-configure to install netcdf before one come back to the trilinos-dev folder to install trilinos. --Ming Gong

 After installation of the required third party packages, One needs to run the file called cmake-ming_mu-tc-stk-mpi.sh